pymargot/margot/README.md

 # margot is a framework for quanting with pydata.

-Margot currently includes three components; these can be used together, or independently:
+Margot is a library with two distinct components; these can be used together, or independently:
 - margot.data
 - margot.backtest
-- margot.live

 # Margot Data
 The first component is margot.data.

-Margot Data manages data collection, cleaning and assemblance into a well organised Pandas Dataframe using a clean, declarative API inspired by Django ORM.
+Margot manages data collection, cleaning and assemblance into a well organised Pandas Dataframe using a clean, declarative API.
+If you've ever used Django you'll find this approach familiar.

 ## Columns

-Data retreived from external sources, such as "closing_price" or "volume", we call Columns.
+Margot can retreive time series data from external sources, like AlphaVantage.
+To add a time series such as "closing_price" or "volume", we declare a Column.

 e.g. to get closing_price from AlphaVantage:

     adj_close = av.Column(function='historical_daily_adjusted', column='adjusted_close')

 ## Features

-Columns can be augmented by derived time-series, such as "returns" or "SMA20", which we call, Features.
+Columns are useful, but we usually want to derived another time series from them, such as "returns" or "SMA20".
+Margot does this for you; we call them Features.

 e.g.